fusedio/apps/README.md

 ## Write, Render & Ship Python in the Browser

-- Share your Fused Apps in 2 clicks
 - Write Python in the Browser without any setup
+- Save & organize your Apps
+- Share your Fused Apps to anyone in 2 clicks

 ![Sharing Fused Apps](https://fused-magic.s3.us-west-2.amazonaws.com/docs_assets/github_app_repo/Sharing_Fused_app.gif)